nowshad-hasan/interview-preparation/syllabus/spring topics.md

 - Qualifier
 - What is @ComponentScan?
 Why we don't need to use @ComponentScan in Spring  Boot?
 - OpenSession Vs BeginSession
-- Flush
+- Different types of Flush modes
 - @Proxy, @Async
+- HikariCP vs Tomcat JDBC
-- HikariCP, Tomcat
+-  Tomcat
-- Bean Scopes
+- Bean Scopes.
+Singleton vs Application scope
 - How to inject Prototype Bean in Singleton Bean
 - Transaction and its Isolation modes
 - Servlet, Dispatcher servlet and ViewResolver